hjd1964/SmartWebServer/README.md

 # OnStep Smart Web Server

+***
+THIS IS AN PRELIMINARY DESIGN, IT COMPILES CORRECTLY FOR ETHERNET AND WIFI.
+OTHER THAN THAT IT IS NOT KNOWN WORK!!!
+***

 This is the WiFi and Ethernet webserver for OnStep.
 It enables OnStep to be controlled over IP.
 This access can be over a command channel and/or website.